Captainkittyca2/vadpcmbin-To-SoHAudioSample/README.md

 ## Note(s):
 * The audio will very likely sound kinda glitchy even after adjusting the sample rate and speed value in audacity.
 At the moment i'm writing this, i still don't know what's the fix for this.
 The glitchy effects can be considered by some as somewhat minor though.

-* Atm, it's recommended you use this build of SoH because loop start and loop count don't seem to work on regular branch.
-Also, loop end cuts off on regular branch so it's recommened to use this build to avoid all these issues. https://github.com/HarbourMasters/Shipwright/pull/3428
+* Until SoH 8.0.3 releases (or 8.1.0), it's recommended you use this build of SoH because loop start and loop count don't seem to work on macReady version 8.0.2 and less.
+Also, loop end cuts off on macReady 8.0.2 and less so it's recommened to use this build until 8.0.3 or 8.1.0 releases to avoid all these issues. https://github.com/HarbourMasters/Shipwright/pull/3428